 WordPress is the most advanced platform to create blogs and websites.
-It allows you to share your content easily and upload your files with a single click.
+It allows you to share your content easily and upload your files including images, files, and more with a single click.
 But, sometimes you need an FTP client to access your blog and, add, delete, or even, edit what you want.

-Today, I’ll show you how to upload to WordPress using Filezilla.
-It’s the most popular FTP client to upload files to WordPress and manage them exactly, the same when you manage files on your Laptop, but, a little more different in the interface.
+Today, I’ll show you how to upload images or any other files including plugins and themes to WordPress using Filezilla.
+It’s the most popular FTP client to upload files to WordPress and manage them exactly, the same when you manage files on your Laptop, but a little more different in the interface.

-To use FileZilla with WordPress, you need to download Filezilla first.
-It’s free and open source software that allows you to upload files to your site directory using a File Transfer Protocol (FTP).
-This protocol is similar to HTTP protocol, but, it works in the inverse direction.
+To use FileZilla with WordPress, you need to download it first.
+It’s free and open-source software that allows you to upload files to your site directory using a File Transfer Protocol (FTP).
+This protocol is similar to the HTTP protocol, but it works in the inverse direction.

 With HTTP, you download files to the browser, but with FTP, you upload files to the server or website.

-You just need to use Filezilla for Windows, Mac, or Linux, it’s better to download the appropriate version that will be fast, so, click on ”Show additional download options” link as the below screenshot.
+You just need to use Filezilla for Windows, Mac, or Linux, it’s better to download the appropriate version that will be fast, so, click on Download if you want or on the ”Show additional download options” link like the below screenshot.

 After downloading Filezilla, open it and enter your FTP details, to access your site directory.